spcourse/python/en/dictionaries/use/contents.md

 The difference between dictionaries and lists is that instead of using an index to access elements, we use a key.
 Searching for things by their keys is the main reason dictionaries are used so often and why they are such an efficient data structure.
-In a list, if we don't know at what index something is stored exactly, we'd have to loop over the list until we found the matching element, whereas in a dictionary, we can just search by key.
+In a list, if we do not know at what index something is stored exactly, we would have to loop over the list until we found the matching element, whereas in a dictionary, we can just search by key.
 More on why this is efficient later, for now let's just see a simple example.

 One way we could use a dictionary is to store the mappings in an actual